vitorcezli/NaiveBayes/README.md

 The commands 'make object' and 'make classify' were created to show how to use this class.
+The tweets.txt file was taken from http://technobium.com/wordpress/wp-content/uploads/2015/01/tweets.txt and modified.